MANISH3600/email-sending-docker-image/README.md

 Docker & Docker Compose

 ⚙️ Setup Instructions
-Update your settings:
+Update your settings in docker-compose file :

-Enter your PostgreSQL database credentials in the project settings.
+Enter your PostgreSQL database credentials .

 Enter your email address (used to send reset links).